lucasjellema/fontys-spring2023-microservices-messaging-kafka/lab4/readme.md

 ```
 const producer = require('./produce')
 ```
-Note that the contents of *produce.js* is exactly the same as when we used this file in *lab2*.
 The configuration of the Kafka Cluster (the brokers) and the name of the topic is still in file *config.js*.
-Please make sure that the values in this value are correct for your environment.

 Now whenever the CRM service registers a completely new customer, it should publish a message to the new *connection-mandates-topic* .
 And when for and existing customer anything changes in the values of connectionId or connectionMandate, then too should a message be published to the topic.